gummesson/ellengummesson/experiments/vim.md

 layout: page
 ---

-Hello!
-This a helpful little cheatsheet for navigating this website with a few [Vim](http://www.vim.org/ "Vim")-like keybindings.
+Here lies a little cheatsheet for navigating this website with a few [Vim](http://www.vim.org/ "Vim")-like keybindings.

 - `J` - Scroll down.
 - `K` - Scroll up.